-Scholarship College Savings Account Giveaway
+Scholarship Account Giveaway

 Saving your PFD could win you a $25,000 scholarship account.

 You or your selected beneficiary can use the scholarship account at any eligible college, university, or vocational/technical school in the country.

-The drawing for the 2017 winner occurred on October 27, 2017.
+The drawing for the 2019 winner occurred on October 28, 2019.

 *The scholarship account will be funded by the Education Trust of Alaska.
-Certain restrictions apply, see the 2018 complete rules for details regarding the 2018 Scholarship Account Giveaway.
+Certain restrictions apply, see the 2020 complete rules for details regarding the 2020 Scholarship Account Giveaway.

 Frequently Asked Questions

-Anyone who makes a contribution to the UA College Savings Plan through the 2018 Permanent Fund Dividend application process will be automatically entered.
+Anyone who answers "Yes" to the Alaska 529 question on the 2020 Permanent Fund Dividend application will be automatically entered.
 We will make one entry for each contribution made through the PFD application process.
 If you have family members who contribute through the PFD process, they will also be entered.
-Employees of the University of Alaska providing direct support to the Education Trust of Alaska, employees of T. Rowe Price Associates, Inc. ("T. Rowe Price"), its affiliates, and advertising and promotional agencies and their immediate family members and members of their households, and all prior winners of the $25,000 or $2,500 Scholarship Account Giveaways, are NOT ELIGIBLE to participate.
+Employees of the University of Alaska providing direct support to the Education Trust of Alaska, employees of T. Rowe Price Associates, Inc. ("T. Rowe Price") and its affiliates, employees of advertising and promotional agencies that support Alaska 529, the immediate family members and members of the households of all previously mentioned individuals, and all prior winners of the $25,000 or $2,500 Scholarship Account Giveaways, are NOT ELIGIBLE to participate.

-Anyone who contributes half of their 2018 PFD before August 31, 2018 will be entered into the contest.
-If you do not elect to contribute half of your PFD on the 2018 PFD Application, you can change your election online by logging into myPFDinfo or fill out and submit the UA College Savings Plan Add form before August 31, 2018, to update your PFD application.
+Anyone who answers "Yes" to the Alaska 529 question on the 2020 PFD application qualifies.
+If you do not elect to contribute half of your PFD on the 2020 PFD Application, you can change your election online by logging into myPFD or fill out and submit the Alaska 529 Add form before August 31, 2020, to update your PFD application.

-If you do not make the election on your 2018 PFD Application, please contact the Department of Revenue and change your election online by logging into myPFDinfo or fill out and submit the UA College Savings Plan Add form before August 31, 2018, to update your PFD application.
-Visit www.pfd.state.ak.us/Forms/index to obtain the form, log into myPFDinfo, or call the PFD office for more information.
+If you do not make the election on your 2020 PFD application, please contact the Department of Revenue and change your election online by logging into myPFD or fill out and submit the Alaska 529 Add form before August 31, 2020, to update your PFD application.
+Visit the PFD website to obtain the form, log into myPFD, or call the PFD office for more information.

-The drawing will take place on October 31, 2018.
+The drawing will take place on October 27, 2020.
 The winner will be contacted in person or by phone and/or mail.

 We will announce the winner to the public after they have been notified and their eligibility confirmed.

-The Scholarship Account will expire 10 years from the award date or 10 years following the Beneficiary's 18th birthday, whichever occurs later.
+The scholarship account will expire 10 years from the award date or 10 years following the beneficiary's 18th birthday, whichever occurs later.

-No. However, if the Beneficiary uses the Scholarship Account to pay for tuition at the University of Alaska, the Account will be covered by the Tuition-Value Guarantee.
-As such, the Account will be guaranteed to keep pace with tuition inflation at the University of Alaska.
+No. However, if the beneficiary uses the scholarship account to pay for tuition at the University of Alaska, the account will be covered by the tuition-value guarantee.
+As such, the account will be guaranteed to keep pace with tuition inflation at the University of Alaska.

-The Education Trust of Alaska will be the Account Holder and must authorize any distributions.
+The Education Trust of Alaska will be the account holder and must authorize any distributions.

-If you are 18 years old or older, you can name yourself as the Beneficiary on the Account or you can allocate the funds to one or more other beneficiaries of your choice.
+If you are 18 years old or older, you can name yourself as the beneficiary on the account or you can allocate the funds to one or more other beneficiaries of your choice.

-If a minor wins, he or she will be the Beneficiary on the Account.
-The PFD sponsor must complete the winner's Certificate of Consent and provide additional information on the minor's behalf to establish the Account.
+If a minor wins, he or she will be the beneficiary on the account.
+The PFD sponsor must complete the winner's Certificate of Consent and provide additional information on the minor's behalf to establish the account.

-If the Beneficiary doesn't attend college the Account will eventually expire.
-The Account may not be transferred once the Account is established with the initial Beneficiary(s).
+If the beneficiary doesn't attend college the account will eventually expire.
+The account may not be transferred once the account is established with the initial beneficiary(s).

-You can use the Scholarship Account at qualified schools across the country.
+You can use the scholarship account at qualified schools across the country.

-The Education Trust of Alaska is funding the Scholarship Account and all related promotion.
+The Education Trust of Alaska is funding the scholarship account and all related promotion.